Skip to Main Content

 Referrals

-Once assessed, if an individual does not meet access criteria for the delivery system that completed the assessment, the MCP or MHP should issue an NOA/NOABD and use the Transition of Care Tool to facilitate a transition of care to the other mental health delivery system.
+Once assessed, if an individual does not meet access criteria for the delivery system that completed the assessment, the MCP or BHP should issue a Notice of Action (NOA)/Notice of Adverse Benefit Determination (NOABD) and use the Transition of Care Tool to facilitate a transition of care to the other mental health delivery system.

-If a Medi-Cal member's screening score requires a referral to an MCP but the Medi-Cal member is not enrolled in an MCP, the MHP must provide an assessment or facilitate enrollment in an MCP and coordinate the Medi-Cal member's referral to ensure a timely clinical assessment.
+If a Medi-Cal member's screening score requires a referral to an MCP but the Medi-Cal member is not enrolled in an MCP, the BHP must provide an assessment or facilitate enrollment in an MCP and coordinate the Medi-Cal member's referral to ensure a timely clinical assessment.

 Most Medi-Cal members are required to enroll in an MCP.
 The DHCS Health Care Options (HCO) Branch provides information and resources to support Medi-Cal member enrollment.
 HCO can also support Medi-Cal members in finding an FFS provider if appropriate.
 For more information, visit the following DHCS webpages: